-No, bounty hunters cannot go anywhere, as their authority is limited by state laws, private property rights, and legal restrictions.
+No, bounty hunters cannot go anywhere, as state laws, private property rights, and legal restrictions limit their authority.

 Where Bounty Hunters CAN Go

-- Into a Fugitive’s Home – If the fugitive signed a bail bond contract, a bounty hunter can enter their residence without a warrant.
+- Into a Fugitive’s Home – A bounty hunter can enter their residence without a warrant if the fugitive signed a bail bond contract.

 - Across State Lines – Bail agreements waive extradition rights, allowing bounty hunters to track fugitives in other states.